Debian/dput-ng/docs/reference/migrating.rst

   * Ideas are extremely welcome.

-  * Contributors are extrmely welcome -- of all kinds (technical or otherwise) (see :doc:`contributing`)
+  * Contributors are extremely welcome -- of all kinds (technical or otherwise) (see :doc:`contributing`)